-However, in terms of preference, you can say that the PRINCE2 is more well-known in the UK, Australia and Europe.
+However, in terms of preference, PRINCE2 is more well-known in the UK, Australia, and Europe.

-On the other hand, the PMP certification is more famous in the US, Canada, the Middle East and Asia.
+On the other hand, the PMP certification is more well-known in the US, Canada, the Middle East, and Asia.

 The eligibility requirements for PMP and PRINCE2 are different.